gaur16/SFMovies/README.md

 #### Implementation & Challenges
 ###### Map
 The location information provided in the data was in street address format.
-For marking on the map, each instance of location had to be converted to ```LatLng``` object.
+For marking on the map, each instance of location had to be converted to ```LatLng``` object. <br />
-Android provides a ```android.location.Geocoder``` class for handling geocoding and reverse geocoding, but it performs poorly in case of handling address to geocode conversion (barely 50% success rate).
+Android provides a ```android.location.Geocoder``` class for handling geocoding and reverse geocoding, but it performs poorly in case of handling address to geocode conversion (barely 50% success rate). <br />
 The app therefore, directly fetches Geocoded values for a given address string by hitting Google Maps API for Geocoded data.

 ```sh